awsdocs/aws-security-hub-user-guide/doc_source/securityhub-standards-fsbp-controls.md

 This control checks whether Amazon Aurora clusters have backtracking enabled\.

 Backups help you to recover more quickly from a security incident\.
 They also strengthens the resilience of your systems\.
 Aurora backtracking reduces the time to recover a database to a point in time\.
 It does not require a database restore to do so\.

-For more information, see [Backtracking an Aurora DB cluster](https://docs.aws.amazon.com/AmazonRDS/latest/AuroraUserGuide/AuroraMySQL.Managing.Backtrack.html) in the *Amazon Aurora User Guide*\.
+For more information about backtracking in Aurora, see [Backtracking an Aurora DB cluster](https://docs.aws.amazon.com/AmazonRDS/latest/AuroraUserGuide/AuroraMySQL.Managing.Backtrack.html) in the *Amazon Aurora User Guide*\.

 **Note**
 This control is not supported in the following Regions: